PanpanPianchoopat/Dentify-X/README.md

 ## Usage
-1. Visit <a href="https://dentify-x.netlify.app/">https://dentify-x.netlify.app/</a> and sign in to use our service with email of `testuser@gmail.com` and password of `user1234`.<br/>
+1. Visit <a href="https://dentify-x.vercel.app/">https://dentify-x.vercel.app/</a> and sign in to use our service with email of `testuser@gmail.com` and password of `user1234`.<br/>
 <img width="500" alt="Login" src="https://user-images.githubusercontent.com/62735973/226099884-9ab1d84a-ca56-446c-b364-b3ad364d0aa6.png" />

 2. Upload panoramic dental radiographs and click `Analyze` button.
-(Note: The current support format of the image are jpg and png.) <br/>
+(Note: The current support format of the image are bmp, jpg, and png with file size limit of 4 MB.) <br/>
 <img width="500" alt="Screen Shot 2023-03-18 at 17 12 45" src="https://user-images.githubusercontent.com/62735973/226100215-1a9faab1-60ad-4afc-8916-6286c953e724.png" />

 3. Wait for the analysis result.<br/>